-BPR rose to prominence in the early 1990s.
-It is likely that the increasing adoption of computers in business applications played a role in the development of the concept.
-Information technology and data analysis play central roles in BPR.
+BPR rose to prominence in the early 1990s, likely due to the increasing adoption of computers in business applications – information technology and data analysis play central roles in BPR.

-Business process reengineering has elements in common with business process management, another management strategy that may involve recreating processes.
+Business process reengineering has elements in common with business process management (BPM), another management strategy that can involve recreating processes.
 In some cases, the terms may even be used interchangeably.
-However, there are some significant connotative differences between the two.
+However, there are significant connotative differences between the two.

 In terms of similarities, both BPR and BPM deal with improving productivity by examining business processes.
 Their shared goal is to improve efficiency and outcomes while cutting costs.
 Additionally, they both involve thorough evaluations of existing processes.